rohanafsan/rideCoGrocery/README.md

 4. Adding items to specific lists add/edit/delete/

 ### Environment variables
-**Ensure that your client folder contains a .env file with the variable**
+**Ensure that your client folder contains a .env file with the variable to send requests to the server**

 ```
 REACT_APP_BACKEND_HOST = http://localhost:8000